-Online courses are an often underestimated resource with incredible power.
+Online courses on specialized data science learning platforms like DataCamp are an often underestimated resource with incredible power.
 In the modern world, it isn't necessary to go to university and complete a computer science course to become a programmer.
 I believe that online courses are a much better way to learn Python programming.
 They have some incredible features, including:

 - Online courses allow you to work at your own pace, which is perfect for people with full-time jobs and other commitments.

 - The best online courses will cover everything you need to know in a clear, concise manner.